 The characters will stay exactly where they are and your perspective will change as if they were right there.

 However, interacting with the characters is much more than trying to peek into the nose or walk behind them.

-There is a list of questions you can ask each character, to try and get more information from them.
+There is a list of questions you can ask each character to try and get more information from them.
 If the problem persists, you may need to provide them with an item from your inventory.
 Kind of like in old interactive adventures like “Broken Sword,” so to speak.
-The news guy, for example, won't tell you anything until you toss him a dime, and offering the lighter to a man who smokes will help make him your friend.
+The news guy, for example, won't tell you anything until you toss him a dime, and offering the lighter to a man who smokes will help make you friends.

 Attention to historical details

-Not only is the story based on a real crime, it is designed to closely match the real-world locations where each event happened.
+Not only is the story based on a real crime, but it's designed to closely match with the real-world locations where each event happened.
 Artist Andy Yong modeled and animated the characters based on real-life photos wherever possible, and the team worked closely with local historians to uncover all the backstories of the. historical event.

 "Together we did a lot of research on the places, on the background of the witnesses involved, on the report of the mortuary and on many newspaper articles of the time"Says Emma Ramsey, designer and producer of Misadventure in Little Lon.